Anatomy and Regenerative Biology (ANAT)

 ANAT 8120.
 Graduate Human Gross Anatomy.
 4 Credits.

 An in-depth introduction to human gross anatomy with cadaveric dissection.
 The structural organization of the human body, including its regional and systems-related functions.
 The relationship between normal human anatomical variation in structure and function and how disease and/or injury affect these relationships.
-Prerequisites: Permission of the instructor.
-Recommended background: Graduate students with prior coursework in the biological sciences or anthropology.
+Permission of the instructor required prior to enrollment.
+Recommended background: Prior coursework in the biological sciences or anthropology.

 ANAT 8501.
 Didactic Anatomy.
 3 Credits.